Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KH5SkE4nzhg,,18.952266666666667.md

 ### Transcript

-> we're adding tier eight in update four yay we're going to break your saves yay not really kind of it's fine just watch hey everyone my name is jason i'm a community manager at coffeestain studios and today i'm going to be talking about
+> we're adding tier eight in update four yay we're going to break your saves yay not really kind of it's fine just watch hey everyone my name is jason i'm a community manager at coffeestain studios and today i'm going to be talking about update 4 but more specifically tier viii